Belarus: Days of Post-Election Turmoil - The Moscow Times

-A crushing re-election victory for Belarus President Alexander Lukashenko followed by anti-government protests, violent police repression and the opposition challenger taking refuge in Lithuania — here is a recap of the dramatic events in the ex-Soviet country since Sunday.
+A crushing re-election victory for Belarus President Alexander Lukashenko in disputed polls followed by anti-government protests, violent police repression and the opposition challenger taking refuge in Lithuania — here is a recap of several days of drama in the ex-Soviet country.

 Vote sparks violence